 Where will my procedure take place?

-Abdominoplasty may be performed on an outpatient basis or as a short hospital stay.
-Our Providers have privileges at several hospitals in the area.
-If surgery is being performed as an outpatient, be sure to arrange for someone to drive you home after surgery and to stay with you for at least the next day or two.
+Abdominoplasty may be performed on an outpatient basis.
+Be sure to arrange for someone to drive you home after surgery and to stay with you for at least the next day or two.

 What are the potential complications?